epbarger/raspi-led/README.md

 raspi-ssh-led
 =============

-Script that turns on the rPi's 'ACT' LED if a user is SSH'd in
+This script removes the trigger for the activity (ACT) LED on the Raspberry Pi, instead controlling the LED based on the number of SSH users connected.